wizmariefa/csci305-ruby-lab/README.md

  ?  ¿  !  ¡  .  ;  &  @  %  #  |
 ```

 Unlike before, delete only the symbol itself and leave all of the text that follows.
 Be sure to do a 'global' match in order to replace all instances of the punctuation mark.
-Be careful to match the period itself as the symbol ``.'' has a special meaning in regular expressions.
+Be careful to match the period itself as the symbol "." has a special meaning in regular expressions.
 This is true for many of the symbols above.
 Again, refer to a list of escape characters specific to the language you selected.

 ## *Step 4:* Filter out non-English characters

 Lastly, ignore all song titles that contain a non-English character (e.g., á, ı̀, ö, etc.).
 (Hint: it may be easier to match titles that contain only English characters than to match titles that contain non-English characters).
-I define ``English characters'' to include the word meta-character definition (typically `\w` and `\s` in most languages) as well as the apostrophe character.
+I define "English characters" to include the word meta-character definition (typically `\w` and `\s` in most languages) as well as the apostrophe character.
 This process will allow a few non-English song titles to creep through (e.g., *amore mio), but will eliminate the majority of non-English titles.

 ## *Step 5:* Set to lowercase